Understand the Solar Warranty

 When deciding to go solar, it is crucial to understand the warranties that are being provided with your system.
-Having the peace of mind that your investment is covered in case an issue arises is priceless.
+Knowing that your investment has coverage in case an issue arises is invaluable.
 This article helps breakdown the various warranties that you should look for or can expect with your solar system.
-Warranties can be broken down into two key areas: those from the product manufacturer and those from the solar installer.
+Warranties comprise two key areas: the product manufacturer’s warranties and the solar installer’s warranties.

 Manufacturer’s Warranties

 The solar industry has seen a massive uptick in technology in recent years and with it, a host of new brands and technologies.
-There are “good” brands out there that do a decent job in providing your solar needs, then there are “superior” brands that cover your needs and are backed by an excellent warranty giving you the peace of mind you deserve.
+Some brands out there do a decent job in meeting your solar needs, while others excel in covering your needs and offer an excellent warranty, giving you the peace of mind you deserve.

-Not all solar panels are created equally.
+Solar panels are not all created equal.
 Quality panels, like those used by Solar Topps, produce more energy for longer periods, which helps you save more money on your energy bills long term.
-Moreover, quality panels typically have better warranty terms so if something does go wrong, you know your system is covered.
+By opting for high-quality panels, you can ensure that the companies offering them also provide more favorable warranty terms.
+This way, you can have peace of mind, knowing that your system is protected in case any unforeseen issues arise.
 When reviewing the solar panels for your system, look closely at the following warranties:

-This warranty will cover any defects in materials or workmanship while the product is being made.
+This warranty will cover any defects in materials or workmanship during the product’s manufacturing process.
 Different manufacturers will have different warranties on their panels.
 It is important to check and see how long they offer coverage of their products.
 Some manufacturers will only cover their product for 5 years while others will cover it for 25 years.
 To get the most out of your investment, consider a solar panel with longer-lasting warranties.

-Solar panels are best understood in terms of “how much energy will it produce over time.”
+To understand solar panels, we should consider “how much energy they will produce over time.”
 This warranty covers the performance levels of your solar panel system.
 Solar panels go through a process known as degradation, which means they produce slightly less energy each year they are in operation.
 How much less they produce is important to understand.
 You will want to consider:

 1) How much energy the panel will lose in its first year (most panels lose between 2 – 3%)?